Hana-Nadir/hackbio-cancer-internship-stage2/README.md

 ![image](https://github.com/user-attachments/assets/3dc10a93-e86b-48ae-ad56-f0fbce4e76c9)

-**Figure 1: illustrate the GMQE , QMEAN ,identity, coverage parameters of the predicted protein structure**
+_**Figure 1: illustrate the GMQE , QMEAN ,identity, coverage parameters of the predicted protein structure.**_

 ![image](https://github.com/user-attachments/assets/50b9a546-ea85-4920-9816-597c078872c1)

-**Figure 2: visualization of the homology modeling predicted protein structure by PyMOL**
+_**Figure 2: visualization of the homology modeling predicted protein structure by PyMOL.**_

 ### **Alphafold modeling**
 The predictions from AlphaFold provide insights into the structural properties of p53, such as sequence coverage, predicted IDDT scores, and contact maps